Zaid-76/EasyMeet/README.md

 .
 Error/Exception handling
 .
 Extracting the tasks that to be done and their timilines from the text and updating the calender with those extracted tasks

+THIS APPLICATION CAN BE EXECUTED THROUGH THE "main.py" FILE.
+MAKE SURE U HAVE THE MODULES/LIBRARIES GIVEN IN THE REQUIREMENTS LIST!

 FOLLOW UP FOR MORE AND MORE EXCITING UPDATES!
 BOOYAH!!!!!!!!